turflads/crazy_bids/docs/CONFIGURATION_GUIDE.md

-# TLPL S4 - Configuration Guide
+# Cricket Auction - Configuration Guide

 This guide shows you how to configure user credentials and team logos for the auction system.